orcular-org/Basislernmodule-Fab-Labs/Basislernmodule/2_2_Laser_cutting/EN_Laser_cutting.md

 </p>

 <p align="center">
-<a href="#s15">[15]</a> <i> In dieser SVG-Vektorgrafik wurden die Schnittlinien in unterschiedlichen Farben erstellt, damit die Schnitte in einer bestimmten Reihenfolge - von innen nach außen - ausgeführt werden können.
-Die hier vorgesehene Reihenfolge ist: zuerst rote Linien schneiden, dann blaue, schwarze und zuletzt grüne. </i>
+<a href="#s15">[15]</a> <i> In this SVG vector graphic, the cutting lines have been created in different colors so that the cuts can be made in a certain order - from the inside to the outside.
+The order provided here is: cut red lines first, then blue, black and finally green. </i>
 </p>